sofiakatzman/Cocktail-Finder/README.md

 - tweaked style attributes ; happy with over aesthetic
 - added event listener for cards to change colors when the mouse hovers over them

+3/18/23
+- added reset button
+- created and added gifs for README

 PENDING GOALS:
 - clean code
-- update README - make gif of app functionality & stills for features usage